magicolala/maia2/README.md

 ## Citation

-If you find our code or pre-trained models useful, please cite the arxiv version for now as follows:
+If you find our code or pre-trained models useful, please cite our work as follows:

 ```bibtex
 @inproceedings{